USDA Business Loans in Wisconsin

 Arkansas-based bank specializing in government-guaranteed lending including SBA, FSA, and USDA business loans.
 Offers nationwide lending with expertise in SBA 7(a) financing for small business acquisitions and real estate.

-USDA Business & Industry (B&I) loans provide government-guaranteed financing for rural businesses.
-Similar to SBA loans but for rural areas, they offer competitive terms for business acquisition, real estate, equipment, and working capital in communities with populations under 50,000.
-In Wisconsin, 3 lenders currently offer USDA financing with loan amounts from $50K to $25M and rates typically ranging from Variable or fixed, competitive.
+USDA Business & Industry (B&I) loans are lender-made, government-guaranteed loans for businesses in eligible rural areas.
+They can cover real estate, equipment, business acquisition, and working capital, with terms tied to use of proceeds and underwriting that looks a lot like a bank loan plus USDA eligibility.
+In Wisconsin, 3 lenders currently offer USDA financing with loan amounts from $50K to $10M and rates typically ranging from Fixed or variable, negotiated with lender.

 Wisconsin maintains a strong manufacturing base, with the Milwaukee metro serving as a hub for industrial equipment, healthcare, and financial services.
 The state's food processing and dairy industries support significant industrial CRE demand.